jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Experience Points

 PCs gain experience points (or XP) whenever they play up their style, follow their motivation, or allow their flaw to put them in a tight spot.
 (Players should call out these moments.)
-Additionally, the game master (or GM) will stipulate any other specific situations or actions that will award XP.
+Additionally, the game master (or GM) will stipulate any other specific situations or actions that will award XP, such as defeating an enemy or disarming a trap.

 PC's add their earned XP to their XP track.
-At each die number (4, 6, 8, 10, 12, and 20), they roll (or choose options) from the XP table.
+At each die number (4, 6, 8, 10, 12, and 20), they may roll (or choose options) from the XP table.
 The further down the track, the better the options, from gaining new skills and class abilities to increasing the die of a skill or attribute.
 (Skill and Attribute dice start at d4 and go up to d12.)

 XP can also be spent to improve test rolls.
 Spend 2 XP to increase a hit- to a hit or a hit to a hit+, spend 4 XP to turn a miss into a hit, or spend 6 XP to add an additional hit to a roll.